Miriam-Stoehr/challenge-regression/presentation.md

 * Location: Latitude and longitude of the property.
 * Additional Features: Minimum distance to major cities, communal average income.

-**2.2 Feature Engineering**
+**2.2 Feature Engineering and Selection**

+* Features were selected based on:
+  * Correlation coefficients (Spearman method).
+  * Contribution to model metrics (evaluated iteratively).

+* Strongly correlated features (e.g. `bedroom_nr`) were excluded to avoid redundancy and potential data leakage.

+* Encoding:
-* Categorical Encoding: Property types and building conditions were encoded numerically to make them compatible with the algorithm.
+  * Categories like kitchen equipment, property subtype, and building condition were label-encoded to represent ordinal relationships and to make them compatible with the algorithm.
+  * Binary encoding was used for terrace availability, due to inconsistencies in the availability of the indication of terrace surface on Immoweb.

+* Features excluded despite better evaluation metrics to avoid overweighing location data:
+  * `zip_code` and `refnis_code` (reformed NIS-code for communes)

 * Derived Features: Distances to major cities were computed to capture regional effects on pricing.

 * Standardized Features: To ensure fair comparison across dimensions, continuous features (e.g., living area, latitude, longitude) were standardized.

 **2.3 Dataset Challenges and Limitations**